spalius/debian-hardening-guide/README.md

 Download the most current release and open the folder in your terminal.
 Use ```make``` to build it.
 In order to install hardened_malloc, copy libhardened_malloc.so in the /out folder to ```/usr/local/lib/```.
 You can use it with Firejail.
 This may break some applications and generally speaking, your performance will be decreased.
 For applications which require performance, don't use hardened_malloc.

+To enable hardened_malloc system-wide, create and edit ```/etc/ld.so.preload``` to contain ```/usr/local/lib/libhardened_malloc.so```.
+This may break some applications and will lower performance.
+Soon, I will make it possible to create exceptions for applications that don't play well with this.

 # Sources
 - [1] [Security - ArchWiki](https://wiki.archlinux.org/title/Security)
 -